noobCoding/response_to_BEC_benchmark/README.md

 ### Group vs. Batch data distribution - Mouse Cell Atlas
 <img src="data/group_vs_batch_distribution.png" width="900">
+  * We have plotted the distribution of 6 datasets we have simulated from Mouse Cell Atlas dataset.
+Each subplot clearly shows the large batch difference and the tiny difference between groups.
+Moreover, plots also show the various ratios of cells in each batch and group that we have implemented on purpose.

+### Performance (F-score, Precision-recall curve) of selected methods on specific datasets
 | **Mouse Cell Atlas dataset** | **Human Pancreas dataset** |
 | --- | --- |
 | <img src="data/mca_10pp_pca.png" width="430" height="400"> | <img src="data/pan_98_pca_o.png" width="430" height="400"> |